Artist-Grade Technical Pens & Fineliners for Drawing

 - Simple structure

-- Will smudge on smooth paper
+- Smudges on smooth paper

 Conclusion:

 Having a needlepoint, makes these pens great for beginners since they are durable.
-They are suitable for writing and for quick sketches or any graphic design work.
+They are suitable for writing and for quick sketches, or any graphic design work.

-15. Rotring Tikky Graphic
+17. Rotring Tikky Graphic

 Rotring Tikky Graphic is a quality disposable technical pen.